mgifford/a11y-contracting/Accessibility-Procurement-Pilot-Modified.md

 ## 3. REQUIREMENT

 - Any Solution proposed must be open source software (OSS) solution.
 - Unless specified otherwise, all written communications will be in an electronic and accessible format.
-Acceptible formats include .txt, .odf, .doc and .epub.
+Acceptable formats include .txt, .odf, .doc(x) and .epub.
 If properly tagged for accessibility .pdf will be accepted.
 - Responses must be in either English or French, at the preference of the Respondent.

 ### 3.1 TBS - OPEN BY DEFAULT PILOT PORTAL (CHALLENGE 1)